bb511/adl1t_datamaker/l1trigger_datamaker/h5convert/README.md

 The generated h5 files follow the structure outlined in the rest of the readme, i.e., `event|objects|features`, and the order of the features is the same as shown below.
 A tick in the h5 column means that the feature is stored in the h5 files upon conversion.

 ## Muon Objects

+> [!NOTE]
+> There are 8 muon objects in the h5 files.
+Access them with `h5file["muons"]`.
+> The features of the muons and whether they are included in the h5 are detailed below.

 Additional to the features listed below, the L1TNtuples also contain the following muon variables: `nMuons`, `muonIEta`, `muonIDEta`, `muonIDPhi`, `nMuonShowers`, `muonShowerBx`, `muonShowerOneNominal`, `muonShowerOneTight`, `muonShowerTwoLoose`, `muonShowerTwoLooseDiffSectors`; as well as float versions of the `muonIEt`, `muonIEtUnconstrained`, `muonIEta`, `muonIPhi`, `muonIEtaAtVtx`, `muonIPhiAtVtx`, i.e., without `I` in the name.
 These features are not converted to the produced h5 since they do not pertain to the global trigger, and hence not relevant for our algorithm.